IteraLabs/.github/profile/README.md

 ## Hello and welcome

-At the forefront of blockchain technology, quantitative modeling, and decentralized finance (DeFi), our boutique consultancy firm offers specialized applied research and tailored solutions.
-We excel in three core areas: blockchain data ETL, blockchain-based project development, and implementation of quantitative models.
+At the forefront of blockchain technology, quantitative modeling, and decentralized finance (DeFi), this organization performs research and development for open source projects in three core areas: blockchain Modeling and Data ETL, Financial Machine Learning For Quantitative Modeling, Distributed Computing and Machine Learning for GenAI.

-- Our blockchain data ETL services enable clients to extract valuable insights from complex on-chain data, transforming raw information into actionable intelligence.
-We address challenges such as high data volumes and real-time accuracy.

-- In blockchain-based project development, we guide clients from concept to deployment, leveraging our expertise to develop decentralized applications, smart contracts, and custom blockchain solutions aligned with strategic objectives.

-- Our quantitative model implementation brings traditional finance expertise to the DeFi landscape.
-We develop sophisticated models for risk assessment, crypto derivatives pricing, and trading strategy optimization, accounting for the unique characteristics of cryptocurrency markets.
+Some of the current project we work on are:

+- [Atelier](https://github.com/iteralabs/atelier): A Computational Framework/Engine for Market Microstructure High Frequency Modeling, Synthetic Simulation and Historical Market Reconstruction/Replay.
+- [Traderman](https://github.com/iteralabs/traderman): A Python SDK to build, train, stress-test, deploy and monitor trading strategies.
+- [Molina](https://github.com/iteralabs/molina): A Rust and Python Synthetic Integration for an agentic-LLM approach to build a research agent for local knowledge representation.